Looking for a menopause specialist nutritionist near me? In this article we will discuss how a nutritionist can support you through your menopause.

 Can Exercise Help?

-During menopause your bone density and muscle mass can decrease so Pilates is a fantastic low impact strength training option.
-To increase efficiency you can add resistance with reformer Pilates offers London to increase difficulty, you will leave sessions feeling less stressed and energised.
+During menopause your bone density and muscle mass can decrease and it becomes harder to lose weigh.
+Exercise improves muscle mass, strength, balance and coordination and it helps to reduce stress, anxiety and many other menopause related symptoms.
+Activities like strength training, Peloton, Yoga and Pilates are all beneficial.
+Pilates is a fantastic low impact strength training option and for a more challenging alternative you can opt for Reformer Pilates which adds difficulty and increases resistance.
+You will leave sessions feeling less stressed and energised.
 Exercise and a personalised nutrition plan will help keep off the ‘menopause weight.’
 This is particularly effective when combined with other aerobic activity (walking, cycling or swimming).

 Menopause Nutritionist London